zatoima/zatoima.github.io/content/authors/admin/_index.md

-My opinion is my own.
-Running on hugo hosted on github pages.
+- My opinion is my own.
+- Running on hugo hosted on github pages.

-This blog is mainly a note for myself in the future.
+- This blog is mainly a note for myself in the future.

 ### interests:

 - Cloud / Database / Data Engineering / Analytics / Python

 ### Powered by [Grass-Graph](https://grass-graph.moshimo.works/)

+- for motivation

 # <a href="https://github.com/zatoima" target="_blank">